 - You have the article

-- Note the option Searches and alerts to create a citation alert, and be notified of any future citings of this article.
+- Note the option Create Alert to be notified of any future citing of this article.

 - Choose Author Search from top tool bar.

 - Enter author's name and affiliation if known

 - Select displayed result.
 All published articles by the author will be listed.
 Click on article for citing references.
 "What do Stakeholders Like on Facebook?
 Examining Public Reactions to Nonprofit Organizations' Informational, Promotional, and Community-Building Messages" by Saxton, G.D., and Waters, R.D..
 Journal of Public Relations Research Volume 26, Issue 3, May 2914, Pages 280-299

 - Look to the right hand side of the screen - this article has been cited 87 times.
 Click to 'view all citing documents'.

 - Note #2: "Do CSR Messages Resonate?
 Examining Public Reactions to Firms' CSR Efforts on Social Media" Journal of Business Ethics Volume 155, Issue 2, June 2019, Pages 359-377 has been cited 3 times.